 Don't Like Water

 Plants that Like Water:

 Slowly pour water (or KLN Rooting Solution) over the pebbles until the red indicator in the water gauge moves up to "opt" or 1/2 on the gauge.
 Rewater when gauge reads "Min".
 No dry period between waterings necessary.

 Plants that Don't Like a Lot of Water:

 Most plants prefer the root zone to dryout between waterings so their roots can breathe.
-For these plants, slowly pour water over the pebbles until red indicator moves up to about 1/4 on the gauge.
+For these plants, slowly pour water (or KLN Rooting Solution) over the pebbles until red indicator moves up to about 1/4 on the gauge.
 When gauge reads "Min", or empty, use the water gauge as a handle and lift the inner pot to make sure the system is completely dry before rewatering.
 This will take several days after gauge reads empty.